 On February 22, 2018, Cohen Milstein filed a derivative action against certain officers and directors of Wynn Resorts, Ltd., including: former CEO and Chairman of the Board, Stephen A. Wynn; Secretary and General Counsel, Kimmarie Sinatra; and board members John J. Hagenbuch, Dr. Ray R. Irani, Jay L. Johnson, Robert J. Miller, Patricia Mulroy, Clark T. Randt, Jr., Alvin V. Shoemaker, J. Edward Virtue, and D. Boone Wayson.
-The lawsuit, filed on behalf of the New York State Common Retirement Fund, is based on the officers and directors’ failure to hold Mr. Wynn accountable for his longstanding pattern of sexual abuse and harassment of Company employees.
+The lawsuit, filed on behalf of the New York State Common Retirement Fund and the New York City Pension Funds, is based on the officers and directors’ failure to hold Mr. Wynn accountable for his longstanding pattern of sexual abuse and harassment of Company employees.
 The lawsuit seeks to preserve stockholder value in Wynn Resorts, Ltd. by strengthening procedures for responding to claims of harassment and creating stronger governance and risk management controls at the Board level.

 In response to vast public pressure following a January 26, 2018 Wall Street Journal exposé detailing Mr. Wynn’s history of sexual abuse and harassment following interviews with over 150 witnesses, Mr. Wynn resigned from the Company.
 Meanwhile, Wynn Resorts’ stockholders have lost billions in market value and the Company faces mounting lawsuits, the possible loss of its gaming licenses, and other legal and regulatory sanctions.
 The Board of Directors’ failure to act is consistent with the Company’s repeated poor marks for governance, underscoring a Board that is loyal to Mr. Wynn at the expense of the safety of Company employees.